renville-colin/colin-renville-blogdown/content/posts/00-test_exploreF1/index.md

 Now it's time to build a statistical model.
 For a descriptive analysis like this - where we're not necessarily interested in predicting outcomes, but rather in describing and measuring the patterns, trends, and behaviors that the data contains.
 There are a variety of models we can use to do accomplish this.
 Ideally we are looking for a model that's simple enough to interpret and explain, but possesses the ability to capture any non-linear or more-complicated trends that come up in our small data.

 Generalized Additive Models (GAM) are a great candidate to solve for these needs as they have more flexibility (no pun intended) in comparison to linear models - thanks to their usage of basis functions, but are also relatively-interpretable compared to fancier black box machine learning algorithms The **mgcv** package is a great tool for fitting GAMs, and below is code that instantiates a GAM model object.

+The model created below: *ad_q3_driver_gam* is taking Lap Times as a function of session progress (lap_start_rownum, the running total of laps run by all drivers in a session), tire compound, and team.

 ```r